Gold Against the Soul: Style and influences

 The album presents a different sound from their debut album, not only in terms of lyrics but in sound.
 The band privileged long guitar riffs and the drums feel more present and loud in the final mix of the album.
 This sound would be abandoned in their next album.
 According to AllMusic, the album takes "the hard rock inclinations of Generation Terrorists to an extreme."
 Meanwhile, Dave de Sylvia at Sputnikmusic characterized it as a glam rock album, similar to that of Bon Jovi, with Simon Price likening the record to "a blend of Bon Jovi and Nirvana".
 Cam Lindsay of Exclaim! proclaimed it to be a "sullen glam rock" album.
 Writing Leyendas Urbanas del Rock in 2019, José Luis Martín proclaimed that Gold Against the Soul saw the Manics "abandon glam punk and dangerously approach grunge".
 Tom Doyle of Q called the sound of the album "epic pop-rock", while Gigwise described it as "hair metal".

-The album displayed a variety of styles; "Roses in the Hospital" tapped into a "stadium funk-rock" style, while "La Tristesse Durera" incorporated a quiet-loud dynamic which Ron Jovanovic opined to "follow the grunge template".
+The album displayed a variety of styles; "Roses in the Hospital" tapped into a "stadium funk-rock" style, while "From Despair to Where" incorporated a quiet-loud dynamic; "follow[ing] the grunge template" in the words of Rob Jovanocic.

 Regarding the album's influences, bassist Nicky Wire remarked that Gold Against the Soul was "all Alice in Chains and Red Hot Chili Peppers", and that he was emulating Flea at the time.

 Release

 Gold Against the Soul was released on 14 June 1993.
 It reached number 8 on the UK Albums Chart.
-The album has since gone Gold (100,000 copies) and spent more than 10 weeks in the Top 75.
-Gold Against the Soul also charted within the Top 100 in Germany and within the Top 50 in Japan.
+The album has since gone Gold (100,000 copies) and spent a total 16 weeks in the Top 100 (including a re-entry at No 17 in 2020).
+Gold Against the Soul also charted within the Top 40 in Japan and within the Top 100 in Germany.

 Four singles were released from the album.
 "From Despair to Where" was the lead single.
 "La Tristesse Durera (Scream to a Sigh)" was the second single from the album and it has been described by many as its highlight.
 The third single, "Roses in the Hospital", peaked at number 15 on the UK Singles Chart, the highest-charting single from the band's first three albums.
 The fourth and final single, "Life Becoming a Landslide", charted at number 36, which would be the lowest charting single by the band until 2011's "Some Kind of Nothingness".

 In March 2020, following several anniversary re-releases of old albums in previous years, the Manics announced a deluxe reissue of Gold Against the Soul for release on 12 June 2020.
 Bonus content included previously unreleased demos, B-sides from the era, remixes, and a live recording, while the CD was released alongside a book of unseen photographs from the era with handwritten annotations and lyrics from the band.